 It’s got a refrigerator, a freezer.
 These things have been around forever.
 You can get them fixed anywhere.
-There’s replacements everywhere.
+There are replacements everywhere.
 Not a big deal.
 I’ve had no problems with any of my appliances.

 The maintenance that they usually need is the bearings and the axles need to be repacked every 5,000 to 10,000 miles or every couple years, depending on what the dealer…It’ll be different for every travel trailer.

-Now, price range, on average, would be mid‑20s to 40s, and it just depends what you want.
+Now, the price range, on average, would be in the mid‑20s to 40s, and it just depends on what you want.
 I will tell you this.
 You go buy one in the 40s which is still a lot cheaper than any of those teeny homes.
 It’s going to be nicer.
 More than likely, nicer than any home you’ve ever owned.
 They’re crazy nice today.

 I can’t even explain to you.
 I recommend going and looking at a bunch of them.
 Look at all the different sizes.
 There’s a lot of different floor plans, different furniture.
 You can have dual recliner leather chairs, or you can have a couch.
 The chairs can be at the rear.
-Like I said, there’s so many different variances.
+As I said, there are so many different variances.

 Now, as far as if they’re intended…The higher‑end ones, a lot of people live in them.
 I lived in an RV park years ago and everyone at the RV park, this was in San Diego before I left, everyone lived in them.
 Period.